The Challenges of Managing and Leading a Firm Through Rapid Growth

 Effective leaders and managers understand the risks posed by the issues described above and they work diligently to mitigate those risks.
 Here are four key questions to ask and answer when faced with the challenges of rapid growth:

 - Who’s minding the future?
 Some person or group is accountable for looking beyond the moment to a future scenario when rapid growth abates and the people in the organization find out that someone took away the punch bowl.
 The senior leader, including the CEO or general manager, is accountable for maintaining a long-range view and thinking ahead for the business.
-Ideally, he or she holds the senior managers accountable for this via an on-going dialog and strategy process.
+Ideally, they hold the senior managers accountable for this via an on-going dialog and strategy process.

 - Who’s minding the talent?
 The tendency is to hire and promote fast and sort things out later.
 Effective leaders understand the cost of sacrificing quality in their talent identification, hiring, and development processes and resist the urge to move too fast.
 One senior leader distributed the burden to the broader employee population, actively involving them in recruiting, vetting and onboarding new team members.
 The group used social media extensively and collectively, they took pride in and developed discipline for bringing in individuals who fit the culture and reflected the quality organization they were committed to creating.
 The same goes for promotions.
 Teams in this environment were responsible for selecting their own leaders.
 This group selection process resulted in stronger collective mentoring and practically eliminated the manager-driven battlefield promotion and sink or swim approaches that are so destructive.